-Selected Citations Using the Caspase-Glo® 8 Assay
+Selected Citations Using the Caspase-Glo® 9 Assay

-- Geiger, G.A. et al. (2006) Zebrafish as a "biosensor"?
+• Geiger, G.A. et al. (2006) Zebrafish as a "biosensor"?
 Effects of ionizing radiation and amifostine on embryonic viability and development.
 Cancer Res.
+66, 8172-81.

-66, 8172-81. - In this study, the Caspase-Glo® 8 and Caspase-Glo® 9 Assays were used to assess caspase activation in zebrafish embryos after radiation exposure.
+In this study, the Caspase-Glo® 8 and Caspase-Glo® 9 Assays were used to assess caspase activation in zebrafish embryos after radiation exposure.
 After irradiation, caspase activation, morphological abnormalities and DNA fragmentation were observed, all three of which could be partially reversed by treatment with the radiomodifier amifostine.
-The authors concluded that the Caspase-Glo® Assays provided an effective and convenient means for rapidly assessing the lethal effects of radiation on Zebrafish embryos and for assaying the ability of the radiomodifier to counteract these effects. - Hickey, T.E., Majam, G. and Guerry, P. (2005) Intracellular survival of Campylobacter jejuni in human monocytic cells and induction of apoptotic death by cytolethal distending toxin.
+The Caspase-Glo® 9 Assay was shown to be sensitive enough to detect the effects of radiation on as few as two embryos.

+• Hickey, T.E., Majam, G. and Guerry, P. (2005) Intracellular survival of Campylobacter jejuni in human monocytic cells and induction of apoptotic death by cytholethal distending toxin.
 Infect.
 Immun.
+73, 5194-7.

-73, 5194-7. - In this study, the authors examined the effects of C. jejuni CDT (cytolethal distending toxin) on cultured monocytes.
+In this study, the authors examined the effects of C. jejuni CDT (cytolethal distending toxin) on cultured monocytes.
 The human monocyte line 28SC was inoculated with 2μg Campylobacter membrane proteins per milliliter of culture.
 After 8 hours, the cells were harvested and assessed for caspase-8 or caspase-9 activity using the Caspase-Glo® 8 and Caspase-Glo® 9 Assays, respectively.

-For additional peer-reviewed articles that cite use of the Caspase-Glo® 8 Assay, visit: www.promega.com/citations/
+For additional peer-reviewed articles that cite use of the Caspase-Glo® 9 Assay, visit: www.promega.com/citations plates or 100 assays of 25μl per assay in 384-well plates.
+Includes: